alarmfox/alarmfox.github.io/content/tech-research-stuff/the-true-power-of-python-gdb.md

 and relocations are a pain), it would need to be a "bare metal program", so **NO**.
 I wanted easy reproducible state.

-In the `Embedded Systems` I took in University, the Professor mentioned about Python bindings for GDB.
+In the `Embedded Systems` course I took in University, the Professor mentioned about Python bindings for GDB.
 So it came to my mind: what if I can specify the `create_tvm flow` as steps?

 For each step, I would need a function to setup (both memory and registers) and one to assert the